NLP2CT/MoNMT/README.md

 </p>

 # Environment
-- The code is based on the [fairseq](https://github.com/facebookresearch/fairseq) toolkit, version 1.0.0a0, forked from [Graformer](https://github.com/sunzewei2715/Graformer) codebase.
+- The code is based on the [fairseq](https://github.com/facebookresearch/fairseq) toolkit, version 1.0.0a0, forked from the [Graformer](https://github.com/sunzewei2715/Graformer) codebase.
 - python 3.8

 # Training